Lesson 6 of 7 - learn to parent (nurture) effectively

 • learn kids' many concurrent adjustment needs, and to...

 • assess how well each "rival child's" needs are being filled.
-The rivalry is probably a symptom of several unfilled deeper needs.
+The rivalry is probably a symptom of several unfilled deeper needs

-Notice the theme and scope of these options.
+Notice the theme and scope of these parenting options.
 They include changing some key adult and family dynamics, not just trying to get the kids to "stop fighting" or "treat each other better."

 Also see these articles on managing other common surface relationship problems

 Reflect - why did you read this article?
 Did you get what you needed?
 If so - what do you need to do next?
 If not - what do you need?
-Who's answering these questions - your wise Self or ''someone else'?
+Who's answering these questions - your wise Self or ''someone else''?

 This article was very helpful somewhat helpful not helpful

-Share/Bookmark Prior page / Lesson-6 links
+Share/Bookmark Prior page / Lesson 6

 colorbar

-site intro / course outline / site search / definitions / chat contact copyright info
+site intro / course outline / definitions / site search, / chat, / contact